Most people are surprised to hear I’m an introvert.

 Social interaction is hard work for an introvert, especially if idle chit-chat is needed.
 I mean, what to say?
 How to act?
 How to stand?
 Does the person you’re talking to even like you?
 Do they want to be there?
 And what if they don’t?
 Are they really interested in talking to you?
 In what you’re saying?
 What if they just talk about themselves?
 And what if they ask you about yourself?

 I’ve spent plenty of parties with my head stuck in my phone pretending to be engrossed in an email or busy with something, where is I was really just trying to avoid any kind of social interaction, uncomfortable chit-chat, or worse, uncomfortable silences.

-I’ve also drank way too much too many times, providing me with dutch courage to become the life of the party, the only problem being I’d only disappoint next time showing up as my true sober introvert self.
+And then there are the times I drank way too much booze.
+Alcohol provided me with dutch courage to become the life of the party, the only problem being I’d only disappoint next time, showing up as my true sober introvert self.
 The solution?
 To drink again.

 Keeping up with a world full of extroverts